peterflynn/lint-all-the-things/README.md

 "Lint _All_ the Things" for Brackets
 ====================================
-Lint everything in your project at once!
+Lint everything in your project in one batch!
 Optionally filter out certain files or folders, and see all the rest in a consolidated report.

 To get started, just choose _View > Lint Whole Project_.